Bumgarner wins pitching duel as D-backs edge Rangers 3-2

 UP NEXT

-Diamondbacks RHP Zac Gallen (1-5, 4.80 ERA) will start Friday against the Los Angeles Dodgers to begin a seven-game homestand against the N.L.
-West’s top two teams.
+Diamondbacks RHP Zac Gallen (1-5, 4.80 ERA) will start Friday against the Los Angeles Dodgers to begin a seven-game homestand against the NL West’s top two teams.
 Gallen has allowed three runs or fewer in four of his five home starts.

 Rangers LHP Koby Allard (2-8, 4.71) will start Friday against Seattle rookie RHP Logan Gilbert (4-2, 3.81) to begin a three-game home series.
 Allard moved into the rotation on May 27 and has gone 1-8 with 11 total runs of support in the losses.
-The Mariners have won all of Gilbert’s last 10 starts.
+The Mariners have won each of Gilbert’s last 10 starts.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports